dedotdev/typink-app/README.md

 # Typink Demo App

+The dapp is live at: https://typink.netlify.app

-Clone the repo & run `yarn install && yarn start` to start the application at `https://localhost:8080`
+To getting start, clone the repo & run `yarn install && yarn start` to start the application at `https://localhost:8080`

 Demostrate fully-typed react hooks to interact with ink! smart contract powered by Dedot!